ConorGrace/react-basics-lab/README.md

 # react-basics-lab

-# Wagwan Gee.
-This is the readme of the the very basic part of my education for web app
+# Hi there.
+This is the readme of the the very basic part of my education for web app 2